survivejs/webpack-book/manuscript/developing/03_linting.md

 };
 ```

 If you invoke `npm run lint:js` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint autofixing.
-You can run it through `npm run lint -- --fix`.
+You can run it through `npm run lint:js -- --fix`.
 Running an npm script this way allows you to pass extra parameters to it.

 Another alternative would be to push it behind a *package.json* script.
 Autofix is not able to repair each error, but it can fix a lot.
 And as time goes by and ESLint improves, it can perform more work.